forwho/forwho.github.io/_pages/about.md

   - /about.html
 ---

 Having completed undergraduate studies in Math in Beijing University of Posts and Telecommunications, an interest towards interdisciplinary applications of math encouraged my current PhD studies on cognitive neuroscience.
-I am mainly interested in the applications of complex networks & graph algorithms in network neuroscience.
-The advancement of open science initiatives and openly available neuroimaging datasets has provided abundant research opportunities for computational neuroscience.
-My research aims to improve computational models that relate brain connectivity to individual differences influencing behavioral traits and psychopathologies.
+I am mainly interested in the applications of mathmatical modeling in cognitive neuroscience.
+The advancement of open science initiatives and openly available neuroimaging datasets has provided abundant research opportunities for cognitive neuroscience.
+My research aims to improve reproducibility and reliability of cognitive neuroscience.

----

 ## Research interest